J. Frank Gaudet Tree Nursery Services

 - as well as landscaping and wildlife management.

-Seedlings are not sold directly to the public but are available through the participating garden centres listed on the Island Trees and Shrubs page.
+Seedlings are not sold directly to the public but are available through the participating garden centres listed at Island Trees and Shrubs.

 What tree species does the nursery typically produce?

 Availability for some species varies from year to year.

 - White Pine

 - Red Pine